Bowie, Arizona: Location and nearby communities

 The community lies on Interstate 10 in eastern Arizona close to the western New Mexico border.
 The community is in the west of the San Simon Valley, as well as the northeast foothills of the Dos Cabezas Mountains.
 On Interstate 10, Willcox, Arizona at the Willcox Playa lies west-southwest; San Simon, AZ and Road Forks-Lordsburg, New Mexico lie east.

 Information

-Bowie has the ZIP Code of 85605; in 2010, the population of the 85605 ZCTA was 449.
+Bowie has the ZIP Code of 85605; according to the 2020–2024 American Community Survey 5-year estimates, ZIP Code Tabulation Area (ZCTA) 85605 had a population of 683.

 Climate

 Bowie has a borderline semi-arid/desert climate (Köppen BSk/BWk/BSh/BWh) with very hot summers punctuated by monsoon rains, and mild, generally dry winters with cold nights.
 Typically there are 26.9 days topping 100 F and 119 days over 90 F, which only a few days with unusually heavy rain failing to top this mark during the summer.
 In the winter, there are typically 63.6 nights falling below freezing, with the all-time record low being 3 F on December 9, 1978 – though the dryness means only one day every three or four winters will fail to top freezing, and only 6.4 days per winter will not top 50 F. The average snowfall is 2.6 in, but the median is zero so that most winters do not have measurable falls, though 8.7 in fell in January 1978.

 Since 1899 the wettest calendar year has been 1914 with 19.96 in and the driest 1956 with 3.01 in, whilst the wettest month has been July 1919 with 6.38 in, and the wettest day October 30, 1951, with 2.75 in.